xiaoshan1994/xiaoshan1994.github.io/content/post/re/lca_course.md

   - Uranium, in ground, 5.6e+05
 * We conclude that **{{< hl-text blue>}}the use of fossil fuels{{< /hl-text >}}** is an important driver of several environmental impacts and thereby indicative for many environmental problems.
 * {{< hl-text blue>}}Land use{{< /hl-text >}} should be used as a separate indicator for environmental performance, next to fossil CED.
-* A major reason for this high uncertainty is nonfossil energy related emissions and land use, such as landfill leachates, radionuclide emissions, and land use in agriculture and forestry.
+* A major reason for this high uncertainty is non-fossil energy related emissions and land use, such as landfill leachates, radionuclide emissions, and land use in agriculture and forestry.

 # 11. Life Cycle Interpretation
 ## 11.1 Definition of life cycle interpretation